amir-khassaia/camelSpringHibernate/ReadMe.txt

     String lastName;
     String city;
 }
+Hibernate mapping file is provided for actual mappings (as opposed to annotations).
 The data source is configured in datasource.xml which uses Spring 3.1 profiles to provide a testing and production sample profiles.
 Maven java:exec is set to run with testing profile by default.